 A summary of the national providers of healthcare data BADBIR links to is outlined below.
 In England, Wales and Northern Ireland, the BADBIR study will provide your NHS/HCN number alongside your date of birth to link to your record with the data provider.
 In Scotland, your name and date of birth will be used alongside your CHI number and date of birth.
 The data returned to the study from every provider will be pseudonymised using your study ID.
+Your postcode may be shared to obtain data from the Index of Multiple Deprivation, which is a widely used measure in public health research and policymaking to address health inequalities.
+Your postcode will not be stored long term.

 This information is accurate at the time this consent form was approved for use.
 An up-to-date summary will always be available at www.badbir.org.
 Please speak to your dermatologist or clinic nurse if you need assistance accessing this website link: